Srkuleo/fitness_app/README.md

 #### Priority

+- _Refactor classNames on elements to utilize dark: tailwind class._
 - _Add an active workout page, with proper structure._
 - _Make start button a link component that leads to new page with workout details (radiobutton component)._
-- _Fix UI problem with flex, add buttons for toggling theme and git repo, implement dark mode using useTheme and refactor classNames on elements to utilize dark: tailwind class._

 #### Later on